About

 Carol Mitchell

-Carol Mitchell has been a community manager since 1997.
-In 2005 she founded HOA Quality Management with her son Ryan.
-Several of the communities she had been managing came with her — and are still with us today.
-She built the company around quality of service and care.
+She built the company around quality of service and care, thus the name — HOA Quality Management.
 That meant treating each community with the attention and focus only a small business can.
 Knowing the long-tenured homeowners by name.
-Catching issues before they rise to a board-level concern.
+Catching issues before they rise to a Board-level concern.
 And having the best interests of the community in mind, always.

 Ryan Arthur